Ron Fowler

-Ron Lee Fowler (born July 23, 1944) is an American businessman.
+Ron Fowler (born July 23, 1944) is an American businessman.
 He was an owner, executive chair and the MLB control person of the San Diego Padres of Major League Baseball (MLB) from 2012 until 2020.
-He is currently CEO of Liquid Investments Inc.
+He is currently CEO of Liquid Investments Inc. He is the chairman of Lincoln City as of February 4, 2026.

 Early life

 Fowler was born to Loren W. and Leona (Mohs) Fowler on July 23, 1944, in Minneapolis, Minnesota, the oldest of two children.
 Fowler's father served in the U.S. Navy during World War II, stationed in New Guinea.
 Fowler was raised as Catholic, attending St. Cloud Cathedral High School where he played baseball.

 Liquid Investments

 Fowler is the chairman and CEO of privately held Liquid Investments Inc., the parent company of former operating entities in California and Colorado.
 The investment group distributed Miller, Coors, Heineken, and other beer brands; and had annual sales exceeding $300 million.

 San Diego Padres

 Fowler was a member of a minority group that owned 49.32 percent of the Padres.
 The group, headed by then-Padres chief executive Jeff Moorad, attempted to buy the Padres from controlling owner John Moores for $530 million, but the deal fell through in April 2012.
 Fowler then replaced Moorad as the general partner of the minority group, and he served on the Padres executive committee.

 Fowler joined a new group to purchase the Padres that included four heirs to the O’Malley family—who owned the Los Angeles Dodgers franchise for five decades.
 Kevin and Brian O'Malley are the sons of former Dodgers owner Peter O'Malley and grandsons of Walter O'Malley, the owner who moved the Dodgers west from Brooklyn after the 1957 season.
 Peter and Tom Seidler are the nephews of Peter O’Malley.
 MLB approved the $800 million sale, which completed on August 28, 2012.
 As much as $200 million of the sale price included the team's 20-percent stake in Fox Sports San Diego, a cable channel that pays the Padres annual fees as part of a $1.2 billion, 20-year agreement.
 Fowler was named the ownership group's executive chairman and was designated to represent the Padres in all league meetings.
 He became the first locally based control person of the team since founding owner C. Arnholt Smith.
 Under the Fowler/Seidler/O'Malley group, the Padres have signed 3 players to contracts that beat the previous franchise record contract, giving 6 years and $83 million to Wil Myers in January 2017, 8 years and $144 million to Eric Hosmer in February 2018, and 10 years and $300 million to Manny Machado in February 2019.

 On November 18, 2020, MLB approved Fowler transferring the role of chairman to Peter Seidler, who purchased a stake in the team from Fowler to become the largest stakeholder.
 Fowler remained with the team as vice chairman until 2022.